RLMP44/RLMP44/README.md

 I am a professional Full-Stack Developer based in Japan.

-- :telescope: I’m always looking to put my skills to use and develop them further.

 - :seedling: I'm currently exploring new languages and techniques by building exciting new apps!

 - :zap: In my free time, I work on coding challenges and personal/group projects.
 Outside of coding I'm also an avid reader, gamer, runner, and hiker.